andrw0/GameFitness/README.md

-# What is GameFitness?
+# What is Game Fitness?
-  Software project that recommends exercises based on sports activities to keep you healthy and ready for the game.
+ Application that recommends exercises based on sports activities to keep you healthy and ready for the game.

 # Concept
   The idea of the application is primarily to create a profile for a user and pick a sports activity or multiple and based on his personal height, weight and BMI, provide a list of suggested exercies by cateogeries (stretching, strenght training etc.).
 The user can then perform this exercies for a certain period and provide more inputs on changes to his weight, BMI and other parameters.